card-board-ai/Training/README.md

 ## Project Setup
-1. Need to have [poetry](https://python-poetry.org/docs/) on path 2.Clone project
+1. Need to have [poetry](https://python-poetry.org/docs/) on path
+2. Clone project
-3.Run `poetry install` in project
+3. Run `poetry install` in project

 To run the script - `poetry run python Trainer.py`